-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 It was the perfect match for another name they'd liked for its meaning: Jadon, "God has heard."

-As he looked at his boys in the neonatal intensive care unit, Christian felt God had spoken.
+As he looked at his boys in the neonatal intensive care unit, Christian felt that God had spoken.

 The boys had their names.